 - Hold a valid 1st Aid certificate (16hr + course) to keep your award valid

 To initially enter the scheme you are required to pay a one off registration fee to the BCA.
 No prior experience or training is required to get onto the scheme.
-Registration is done through the BCA award scheme management website.
+Registration is done through the BCA qualification management system.
 The website is run by Go Membership, and British Canoeing members will have used it for their awards.
 You must be registered within 14 days of attending your training course or it might not be recognised.
-Link to follow when officially launched.

 The LCML award has 2 possible disciplines, Cave or Mine.
 A candidate will need to decide initially which training to undertake and this will be dictated by the region/s they intend to work in and also personal preference.
 Consider future employment and any possible moves to different regions but don’t panic, training the other discipline can be undertaken at any point in the future.
 If in doubt, try to gain training in both disciplines right at the start of your scheme progress, allowing you to ‘double-qualify’ in the future.
 Have a chat to your employer or local colleagues to get an idea of which pathway will be of most use in your region.

 You can book onto a registered training course or organise your own private one with any Trainer/Assessor (T/A).
 The course will be advertised in one of the following formats:

 Local Cave Leader Training (usually 2 days)

 Local Mine Leader Training (usually 2 days)

 Local Cave & Mine Leader Training (usually 3 days+)

 If you have already attended a training course in 1 discipline in the past, and wish to extend your remit, you need to look for: